10 Comedians Who Got Their Start At the Edinburgh Festival Fringe | Playbill

 9. Flight of the Conchords

-New Zealand duo Jermaine Clement and Bret McKenzie kicked off their musical comedy career with a four-piece band named Moustache, who came to the Edinburgh Fringe in 2002 after thinning down to a twosome.
+New Zealand duo Jermaine Clement and Bret McKenzie kicked off their musical comedy career with a four-piece band named Moustache, who came to the Edinburgh Fringe in 2002 after thinning down to a two-some.
 That year, they met another New Zealand comic, Rhys Darby, who was in the midst of his own solo show.
 The rest is history, with the group going on to become one of the most successful musical comedy bands in the English-speaking world.

 Noel Fielding